qiime2/docs/source/tutorials/gneiss.rst

 Now we have a summary of the regression model.
 Specifically we want to see which covariates impact the model the most, which balances are meaningful, and how much potential overfitting is going on.

 There are a few things to note in the regression summary.
-There is an :math:`R^2` in the summary, which gives information about the variance in the community is explained by the regression model.
-From what we can see, the regression can explain about 10% of the community.
-This is typical for what we see in human gut microbes, since there is a very high amount of confounding variation due to genetics, diet, environment, etc.
+There is an :math:`R^2` in the summary, which gives information about how much of the variance in the community is explained by the regression model.
+From what we can see, the regression can explain about 10% of the community variation.
+This is typical for what we see in human gut microbiomes, since there is a very high amount of confounding variation due to genetics, diet, environment, etc.

 To evaluate the explanatory model of a single covariate, a leave-one-variable-out approach is used.
 One variable is left out, and the change in :math:`R^2` is calculated.
 The larger the change is, the stronger the effect of the covariate is.
 In this case,  Subject is the largest explanatory factor, explaining 2% of the variation.

 To make sure that we aren't overfitting, 10-fold cross validation is performed.
 This will split the data into 10 partitions, build the model on 9 of the those partitions and use the remaining partition to measure the prediction accuracy.
 This process is repeat 10 times, once for each round of cross-validation.
 The within model error (``mse``), :math:`R^2` and the prediction accuracy (``pred_mse``) are reported for each round of cross validation.
 Here, the prediction accuracy is less than the within model error, suggesting that over fitting is not happening.

-Next, we have a heatmap visualizing all of the coefficient p-values for all of the balances.
+Next, we have a heatmap visualizing all of the coefficient p-values for each of the balances.
 The columns of the heatmap represent balances, and the rows of the heatmap represent covariates.
 The heatmap is colored by the negative log of the p-value, highlighting potentially significant p-values.
 A hover tool is enabled to allow for specific coefficient values and their corresponding p-values to be obtained, and zooming is enabled to allow for navigation of interesting covariates and balances.

 Next are the prediction and residual plots.
 Here, only the top two balances are plotted, and the prediction residuals from the model are projected onto these two balances.
 From these plots we can see that the predicted points lie within the same region as the original communities.
 However, we can see that the residuals have roughly the same variance as the predictions.
 This is a little unsettling - but note that we can only explain 10% of the community variance, so these sorts of calculations aren't completely unexpected.

 The branch lengths in the visualized tree are also scaled by the explained sum of squares in the models.
 The longest branch lengths correspond to the most informative balances.
 This can allow us to get a high-level overview of the most important balances in the model.
 From this plot and the above heatmap, we can see that balance :math:`y0` is important.
 These balances not only have very small p-values (with :math:`p < 0.05`) for differentiating subjects, but they also have the largest branch lengths in the tree diagram.
-This suggests that these two partitions of microbes could differentiate the CFS patients from the controls.
+This suggests that this partition of microbes could differentiate the CFS patients from the controls.

-We can visualize these balances on a heatmap to see which groups of OTUs they represent.
+We can visualize these balances on a heatmap to see which groups of taxa they represent.
 By default, the values within the feature table are log-scaled, with the sample means centered around zero.

 .. command-block::